“I’m ready to get to the next level. I’m bored with where I’m at.”

 We all want to do business with winners.
 When you look to hire a freelancer to take photographs at your wedding or for a personal trainer to get in shape, you don’t go for the worst person.
 You ask around to see who’s the best.

 I know that it’s going to get tough.
 It sucks doing things that don’t lead to an immediate return.
 Sometimes you have to trust the process and think of the long-term.
 You can’t always expect to get an applause for everything that you do.

-For example, I took a personal training course.
+For example, I took a personal training course ten years ago because I was excited about working the field.
 I got my certificate.
 I spent a few hundred dollars on it.
 I realized that I didn’t want to work at a gym trying to hustle clients.
 However, I figured that I loved helping people and that I wanted to get as jacked as possible.

 Theo became a tutor and took this full-time.
 You can create a similar story for yourself.

 Step 4: Take a calculated risk every once in a while.

 “Ideas are worthless without execution, and execution is pointless without ideas.” — Gary Vaynerchuk

 You have to take some calculated risks if you want to get to the next level.